 Melinda Baldwin, “The Successors to the X Club?
 Late Victorian naturalists and Nature, 1869-1900.”
 Article in Gowan Dawson and Bernard Lightman, eds., Victorian Scientific Naturalism: Community, Identity, Continuity (Chicago: University of Chicago Press, 2014), 288–308.

 Janet Browne and Melinda Baldwin, eds., The Correspondence of John Tyndall, Volume 2: 1843-1849 (London: Pickering and Chatto, 2015).

 Reviews & Professional Articles

-Melinda Baldwin, “Victorian Bookshelf: Review of Novel Science by Adelene Buckland, Steam-Powered Knowledge by Aileen Fyfe, The Starry Sky Within by Anna Henchman, and Visions of Science by James Secord,” Historical Studies in the Natural Sciences 45 no. 4 (forthcoming November 2015): 610–620.
+Melinda Baldwin, “Victorian Bookshelf: Review of Novel Science by Adelene Buckland, Steam-Powered Knowledge by Aileen Fyfe, The Starry Sky Within by Anna Henchman, and Visions of Science by James Secord,” Historical Studies in the Natural Sciences 45 no. 4 (2015): 610–620.